Are you looking for a destination that combines the serene beauty of island life with the modern convenience of city living?

 2. Praia, Santiago Island

-The “plateau” in the city center of Praia and is the perfect location to have coffee in its numerous bars, stroll around in town, and visit the local markets.
+The “plateau” in the city center of Praia is the perfect location to have coffee in its numerous bars, stroll around in town, and visit the local markets.

 Please be aware that being the biggest city of Cape Verde, Praia has a higher crime rate than any other island.